What’s on your VC’s mind?

 By truly understanding the reasons “why” behind our work we can inspire teams to coalesce around a common deeply held mission.
 You can become a stronger leader and your teams will deliver more meaningful and sustained results.

-This session will cover leading with why and how you can better understand and share the mission behind your organization.
+This session will cover leading with why and how you can better understand and share the mission behind your organisation.

 A related concept we will cover is to develop close alignment of your personal values and your role as a leader.
 This will help you be a more authentic and resilient leader.